Your Credit Score: What it means

-The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
 You can learn more about FICO here.

-Your credit score comes from your history of repayment.
+Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan without considering other demographic factors.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was developed as a way to take into account only that which was relevant to a borrower's willingness to repay the lender.